momoso7/100-days-of-code/log.md

 **Today's Progress**: Outer join in SQL

 **Thoughts**: There are many kinds of outer joins; cross join, full join, left/right join.
 Combined with inner join, we need to carefully choose which joins to use.

+### Day 88: 15 February 2021
+**Today's Progress**: Set theory clauses

+**Thoughts**: Another types of joins!!
+There are semi and anti join.
+Many tools at our disposal.
+We also learn the set theory clauses which is, as shown in mathematics class, consist of UNION, INTERSECT, and EXCEPT.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)